-In this regard, determination of the relevant body has to be made on a case-by-case basis and requires applying many different regulations (e. g.
+In this regard, determination of the relevant body has to be made on a case by case basis and requires applying many different regulations (e. g.
 Royal Decree 1945/1983; Autonomous Regions Consumer Protection regulations, among others).
-However, independently of the actual body who should handle the case, complaints can always be submitted before the Local Consumer Information Offices (Spanish acronym - OMIC), which shall forward the case to a more appropriate body where necessary.
+However, independently of the actual body who should handle the case, complaints can always be submitted before the Local Consumer Information Offices (OMIC, in its Spanish acronym), which shall forward the case to a more appropriate body, where necessary.
 An abstract of the rights granted in favour of consumers and users can be found here.